claudijo/websocket-connection-stream/README.md

 closed socket is opened.

-This for instance enables the possibility to reconnect an unintentionally lost connection to a server, by attaching a new websocket, without closing the stream and disrupting any stream plumbing down the line.
+This for instance enables the possibility to reconnect an unintentionally lost connection to a server, by attaching a new websocket, without automatically ending the stream and disrupting any stream plumbing down the line.

 ## Install